 - A final inspection is carried out at the end and a certificate is issued.

 Remember if there is a problem your engineer is liable and they won’t issue a certificate without proper monitoring and calculations.
 A generic certificate amended for each address is not worth the paper it is written on, so if you are being offered an engineer’s certificate then ask for the engineers details and when they will be making site inspections so you can talk to them.
+Also make sure to check that the engineer certifying the work has professional indemnity insurance.

 Sales Pitch 4) “The conservatory roof conversion can be carried out in 3 days.”

 I don’t think this is a realistic time-frame to do a proper conservatory roof conversion and ensure it’s correctly done and safe.
 Adequate time must be allowed to first ensure that the existing walls and floors are properly covered and protected.
 The structure must be removed and disposed of.
 The new roof cut and fitted.
 The roof has to be tiled and Velux correctly fitted.
 The ceiling must be insulated and then first fixed for electricity.
-The outside must be tiled and lead flashed.
+The outside must be tiled and new lead lead flashing installed.
 Finally the ceiling has to be slabbed and skimmed, the wiring completed and the site cleaned.
-We take a minimum of 7 days on site to carry out this work correctly, safely and professionally.
+We take a minimum of 6 days on site to carry out this work correctly, safely and professionally.

 Conservatory Roof Conversions Dublin